essdot/reams/README.md

 `create_autocomplete(parent_element, query_stream) -> Stream`

 Returns a stream with a React component.
 Writing to the stream sends a query to the query stream.
-The stream outputs an item when it is selected.
+The stream emits an item when it is selected.

 Arguments: